SMAPPNYU/smappPy/README.md

 ## 3 Getting and Storing tweets (files and databases)

-### smappPy.utilities
+### smappPy.get_tweets

-    read_tweets_from_file(tweet_file)           # returns a list of tweet objects (json/dict)
+    tweets_from_file(tweetfile)             # returns a list of tweet objects (json/dict)
-    write_tweets_to_file(tweet_file, tweets)    # stores tweets (in json) in a file

-    get_tweets_from_db(server, port, user, password, database, collection, keywords, number) db_tweets_by_date(server, port, user, password, database, collection, start, end, number) store_tweets_in_db(server, port, user, password, database, collection, tweets)
+    tweets_from_file_IT(tweetfile)          # returns an iterator over tweet objects in file (json/dict) tweets_from_db(server, port, user, password, database, collection, keywords, number) db_tweets_by_date(server, port, user, password, database, collection, start, end, number)

+### smappPy.store_tweets

+    tweets_to_file(tweets, tweet_file, ...)    # stores tweets (in json) in a file
+    tweets_to_db(server, port, user, password, database, collection, tweets)

+*Note: for more complicated queries for getting tweets from a MongoDB instance, we recommend you read up on [pymongo documentation](http://api.mongodb.org/python/2.7rc0/tutorial.html) and [tweet structure](https://dev.twitter.com/docs/platform-objects/tweets)*

+*Note: When we store tweets to a MongoDB instance provided, we add two fields for easier data access: 'random_number' - a random decimal (0,1), making it easy to get a random sample of tweets; and 'timestamp' - a MongoDB Date object / python datetime object (depending on context), making tweets easier to query by datetime.
+See Tweet utilities section below.*

+*Note: to use the 'tweets_to_db' function, the given username must have write privileges to the given database.*

+## 4 Tweet utilities

+### smappy.transform_tweets

     add_random_to_tweet(tweet)      # adds random_number field to tweets
     add_timestamp_to_tweet(tweet)   # adds timestamp corresponding to 'created_at' to tweet
     transform_collection(collection, create_indexes=True)   # adds timestamp and random fields to a collection of tweets, and creates indexes on collection for faster access to tweets

-*Note: for more complicated queries for getting tweets from a MongoDB instance, we recommend you read up on [pymongo documentation](http://api.mongodb.org/python/2.7rc0/tutorial.html) and [tweet structure](https://dev.twitter.com/docs/platform-objects/tweets)*

-*Note: When we store tweets to a MongoDB instance provided, we add two fields for easier data access: 'random_number' - a random decimal (0,1), making it easy to get a random sample of tweets; and 'timestamp' - a MongoDB Date object / python datetime object (depending on context), making tweets easier to query by datetime*

-*Note: to use the 'store_tweets_in_db' function, the given username must have write privileges to the given database.*

-## 4 Checking out your tweets
+## 5 Checking out your tweets

 ### smappPy.retweet